protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ### Transfer Ownership

 Some methods are only allowed for contracts owner a.k.a.
 Pool master.
-So the ownership can be transferred
+So, the ownership can be transferred

 ---
 function **`transeferOwnership`**(uint256 campaignID, uint256 option) external **onlyOwner**